France raises carbon taxes, to repay EDF renewables debt

 A government source told Reuters the state planned to pay EDF 1.6 billion euros in 2018 and the rest of the 4.6 billion euro debt by 2020.

-For years, state-owned EDF has been forced to buy power at subsidized tariffs from renewable energy producers.
-The difference between subsidized and market prices was supposed to be financed via the so-called CSPE tax that power users pay.
+For years, state-owned EDF has been forced to buy power at subsidised tariffs from renewable energy producers.
+The difference between subsidised and market prices was supposed to be financed via the so-called CSPE tax that power users pay.

 But as renewable energy capacity grew more quickly than the CSPE tax, the shortfall was financed by EDF and built up as debt in its balance sheet.
 At the end of 2015, the previous government admitted a 5.9 billion euro debt to EDF and put in place a reimbursement scheme.